Skip to Main Content

 Grow Sunflowers with University Libraries

-University Libraries will be giving out packets of red sunflower seeds inside the east entrance of Norlin Library on Thursday, April 18th from 11:00 - 1:00 and again on Monday, April 22th from 11:00 - 1:00.
-Starting on Thursday, April 18th, you can also pick up a seed packet at the following locations:
+University Libraries will give out packets of red sunflower seeds inside the east entrance of Norlin Library on Monday, April 14th from 2:00 - 4:00.
+Starting on Monday, April 14th, you can also pick up a seed packet at the following locations:

 Norlin Library (Ask a Librarian Desk - 2nd Floor)